AMA111/PhD-Thesis-2020/README.md

 # Ph.D. thesis code (Multiple Myeloma Long Term survivors single cell RNA-seq)

-This repository will contain scripts to reproduce the analyses and figures in the Ph.D. thesis.
+This repository will contain scripts to reproduce the analyses and figures in the Ph.D. thesis (will be available asap).

-This will be curated and uploaded as soon as possible.

 Author: Abdelrahman Mahmoud @ DKFZ - 2020